Ghana - Country Commercial Guide

 Ghana has about 41,800 miles of public roads (a quarter of which are paved); one international airport, in Accra; and three domestic airports, in Kumasi, Takoradi and Tamale.
 There are two main ports, located at Tema and Sekondi-Takoradi.
 Though most rail lines are dysfunctional, work is ongoing to restore them to connect the entire country.

 Despite the major expansion and improvement in the road network in Accra, traffic at peak hours is often congested.
 Some roads on the outskirts are relatively narrow and poorly maintained, with rather daunting open gutters.
-Driving after dark outside of Accra or other major cities is not recommended because of a lack of adequate street lighting; disabled vehicles blocking the roadside; animals and pedestrians using the roads; and local drivers who don’t use headlights.
+Driving after dark outside of Accra or other major cities is not recommended because of a lack of adequate street lighting; disabled vehicles blocking the roadside; animals and pedestrians using the roads; and local drivers who do not use headlights.

 Both chauffeured and self-driven rental cars are available.
 Taxis are plentiful, inexpensive, and arrive quickly, but are often in poor condition.
 The widespread availability of Uber and Bolt in Accra obviates the need to negotiate a price and creates a digital record of your routes that you can share with others.
 Cash payment is recommended.
 The use of buses and ‘tro-tros’ (vans that make multiple stops and are hailed by the side of the road) is not recommended for business travelers because of a lack of security and social distancing in the Covid area, as well as convenience and reliability.